 To be eligible to present your portfolio for examination you must have completed the eight Phase 1 courses and already passed a minimum of seven courses.
 In addition, you must have obtained an overall grade of P- or higher in at least 11 assignments and projects, of which at least five must be individual assignments.
-The evidence must include a negotiated assignment.
+Your portfolio must include a negotiated assignment.
 If you have not gathered sufficient evidence, you will not be allowed to submit your portfolio.
 The results for all submitted assignments and projects, SOCA including your subsequent reflections, comments from tutors and peers and feedback given to peers are part of the record of evidence considered at the Portfolio Review.
 The Phase 1 Portfolio Examination is a barrier for progression to Phase 2.

-For the Phase 1 Portfolio Examination review component, you are required to consider how your assignment and project work and other experiences have contributed to your achievement of the indicators in each capability for Phase 1, and to write reflectively about your strengths and weaknesses.
+For the Phase 1 Portfolio Examination review component, you are required to consider how your assignment and project work and other experiences have contributed to your achievement of the indicators in each capability for Phase 1, and to write reflectively about your strengths and areas identified for improvement.
 All the graduate capabilities for the Medicine Program must be addressed.
-The Program website includes more detailed information on what you might include when writing about your performance for each of the capabilities.

 The portfolio, consisting of the record of evidence held in the eMed system and your reflective essay, is reviewed.
 A grade is awarded for each of the eight graduate capabilities using the Faculty's four-point grading system (F/ P-/ P/ P+).
-An overall grade is calculated using an algorithm based on distribution of these capability grades.
+An overall mark is calculated using an algorithm based on distribution of these capability grades.
 The award of a Fail grade for any capability, or more than two P- grades for individual capabilities, will constitute an overall Fail.